 Gasoline or flammable oils in bulk shall be stored in accordance with New York State DEC Part 614 Regulations.
 An aquifer impact assessment may be necessary to determine the potential effects of gasoline and oil spills on area groundwater.
 Bulk storage shall not be closer than twenty-five feet (25’) to any lot or road line.

-In addition to other landscaping requirements established by this Zoning Law, suitable year-round buffering and landscaping shall be provided in all rear and side yards through a mix of deciduous and evergreen plantings. as needed.
+In addition to other landscaping requirements established by this Zoning Law, suitable year-round buffering and landscaping shall be provided in rear and side yards, as needed.

 Products and merchandise sold at the Gasoline Filling Station/Convenience Store may be displayed in outdoor areas during business hours.
 Such displays shall not impede pedestrian or vehicular traffic.